ProfPAThomas/py-galaxies/docs/jb_pygal/developers/galaxy_formation_model.rst

    :width: 600
    :alt: halo 1-D velocity dispersions versus halo mass

+The solid line shows the theoretical relation expected for the SIS model with an overdensity relative to critical of :math:`Delta=100`; given that the halos are almost certainly not SIS and the overdensity captured by the FoF is in the range 90--165 (Section 2.1.1 of MEGA paper) then this is an acceptable agreement.
 The turn-down at small masses is almost certainly due to the finite softening affecting halos with small particle number.

-The offset between the two methods is not yet clear: it could be due to the fact that the halos are not isothermal spheres, or it could be due to a bug / misunderstanding of the input data.
-The degree of offset (a factor of approximately :math:`(3/2)^{1/2}`) corresponds to a density profile of :math:`\rho\propto r^{-1}` within the half mass radius, which seems rather shallow: this could be investigated by taking NFW profiles of different concentrations and solving the Jeans equations.

-For now, we park this uncertainty and use the measured velocity dispersion of the halo as an indicator of its virial (ie the hot gas) temperature: :math:`k_\mathrm{B}T/\mu m_\mathrm{H}=\sigma^2`, where :math:`k_\mathrm{B}` is the Boltzmann constant and :math:`\mu m_\mathrm{H}\approx 10^{-27}` kg is the mass per particle in a fully ionised gas of cosmic metallicity.
+The virial temperature (i.e. the hot gas temperature) is given by the relation: :math:`k_\mathrm{B}T/\mu m_\mathrm{H}=\sigma^2`, where :math:`k_\mathrm{B}` is the Boltzmann constant and :math:`\mu m_\mathrm{H}\approx 10^{-27}` kg is the mass per particle in a fully ionised gas of cosmic metallicity.
 That then gives:

 .. image:: figs/temp.png
    :width: 600
    :alt: virial temperature versus halo mass

+Any of the three relations on the above plot could be used to fix the virial temperature of the halo: further testing is required to see which is most robust to mergers.
+For now, we use the half mass radius as that seems the most direct measure of the conditions in the dentre of the halo, where cooling will be most effective.